Weed Harvesting Schedule

 During the off season, the LHC field staff maintains and repairs the harvesting equipment.
 Additionally, through shared service agreements with the local municipalities and County of Sussex, the field staff clean and maintain catch basins within the Lake Hopatcong Watershed.

 Click here to learn more about the benefits of weed harvesting.
-To learn why the weed growth in 2006 is so heavy, click here
+To learn why the weed growth in 2006 was so heavy, click here

 Before Harvesting